Studies are just beginning to scratch the surface for individuals who are looking for healthier alternatives to regular allergy medications.

 So, how does it work?
 Humans have cannabinoid receptors.
 And when activated, much like the body sends white blood cells to an infection, these receptors can ignite to help fight an allergic reaction.

-- 24 per cent of Brits, representing more than 11 million of the adult population, prefer to manage their health with holistic remedies
+- 24% of Brits, representing more than 11 million of the adult population, prefer to manage their health with holistic remedies

 Here are three things to know about Marijuana and allergies: